eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

   }
 }
 ```

 #### Action: Find / Replace Values After Project Cloning
-If you create a project from a factory, you can have Codenvy perform a find / replace on values in the imported source code after it is imported into the project tree.
+If you create a project from a factory, you can have {{ site.product_mini_name }} perform a find / replace on values in the imported source code after it is imported into the project tree.
 This essentially lets you parameterize your source code.

 Parameterizing source code allows you to create projects whose source code will be different for each click on the Factory.
 The most common use of this is inserting a developer-specific key into the source code.
 Each developer has their own key which is known to you.
 That key is inserted as the replacement variable and then inserted into the source code when that user invokes the Factory URL.